patrickarlt/acetate-site/src/documentation/built-in-helpers.md

 {% endhighlight %}{% endraw %}
 ```

-You can also omit the language hint to auto detect the language or pass `text` or `plain` to disable highlighting.
+You can omit the language hint to auto detect the language or pass `text` or `plain` to disable highlighting.

 ```html
 {% raw %}{% highlight %}